remy/remysharp.com/public/drafts/how-tabs-should-work.md

 ### Using the URL to initialise correctly & protecting from breakage

-Instead of arbitrarily picking the first panel from our collection, the code should read the current `location.hash` and use that if it's available:
+Instead of arbitrarily picking the first panel from our collection, the code should read the current `location.hash` and use that if it's available.

 The problem is: what if the hash on the URL isn't actually for a tab?